 In the 1930s and 40s, this West Plaza neighborhood block had a corner grocery store and was home to young working-class families who moved in and out.

-Meanwhile, where’s what we know about the block.
+Meanwhile, here’s what we know about the block.

 1907 Tuttle and Pike Atlas.

-By the 1930 census, the block had filled in with working men, their wives and children.
+By the 1930 census, the block had been filled with working men, their wives, and children.
 Among those listed on the block include:

 Residents of Mercier Street